pearg/pearg_documentation/content/tutorials/introduction-to-rad-seq.md

 Additionally, with our less stringent parameters, the new VCF file now has more than twice the number of SNPs included, but some samples have missing genotype calls (i.e. `./.`).

 **Question:**
-What does the `--write_single_snp` option do in populations?
+What does the `--write-single-snp` option do in populations?
 Why might you want to use this option when you run populations?
 (Hint: look at the help page or [manual](http://catchenlab.life.illinois.edu/stacks/comp/populations.php))
 **Answer:**
-<span class="spoiler2">The "\-\-write_single_snp" restricts analysis to only use the first SNP on the RAD tag.
+<span class="spoiler2">The "\-\-write-single-snp" restricts analysis to only use the first SNP on the RAD tag.
 Often you want your SNPs to be independent observations (i.e. not under linkage disequilibrium).
-Using the "\-\-write_single_snp" or "\-\-write-random-snp" flag removes SNPs which are located on the same RAD tag, and therefore very close together in the genome.</span>
+Using the "\-\-write-single-snp" or "\-\-write-random-snp" flag removes SNPs which are located on the same RAD tag, and therefore very close together in the genome.</span>

 -----